r-tmap/tmap/README.md

 ------------

 `tmap` is available on [CRAN](http://cran.r-project.org/package=tmap)!

 The latest development version can be installed using `devtools`.

 ```r
 library(devtools)
 install_github("mtennekes/tmap", subdir = "pkg")
 ```

+Next CRAN release, version 1.2, expected mid December.
+From now on, odd numbered versions will be development versions, and even numbered versions stable CRAN releases (as with data.table).

 Usage
 -----